 In 1657, when Wren was only 25, he was appointed Professor of Astronomy at Gresham College, London.
 A group of scientists met there regularly to discuss their ideas.
 This group formed the core of what would later become the Royal Society.
 After several more years spent on scientific research, Wren became Savilian Professor of Astronomy at Oxford in 1661.

-Sir Christopher Wren was the greatest architect of his time.
-His work still surrounds us today, and includes both churches and secular buildings.
-Some of his most well known work includes
+Sir Christopher Wren's work still surrounds us today, and includes both churches and secular buildings.
+Some of his most well known buildings include:

 - The Royal Observatory Greenwich